 I have spent the last 2 years in particular choosing wisely how I spend my time.
 I meet with my friends once a month for dinner but we take it in turns to cook what we call kids dinner (usually oven pizza, smiley faces and beans) we wear comfies and laugh and chat for a couple of hours.
 Sometimes we will go out if its a birthday but mostly what we want is time together we are all in different places financially and romantically and living wise so when we were finally honest we all realised this works better for us.

 I have said no to speaking to people in the street who want ‘a few minutes of my time’ I have said no to big gift giving, I have said I don’t fancy the cinema or can’t afford that weekend away and you know what, every single time it has been met with a ‘no worries’ attitude.

 It’s not always easy, I found myself inviting people to dinner when I knew I wasn’t really up to it and I have committed myself to spending time with a friend whom I love but feel we have grown apart.
 Just like you, sometimes I still don’t know how to navigate it.

 If you are a people pleaser just like me then I challenge you to count to 5 before you agree to anything.
 If whilst counting you realise that you are not required to do it and in fact don’t really want to I challenge you to say no. If you’re not comfortable to just say no right now then say, “I’m not certain I can – I will get back to you later today once I’ve double checked.”

-I have better relationships personally AND professionally, I have better quality of time, I am less ill and I have loads more fun.
+Working with a mentor can really help improve the quality of your relationships personally AND professionally.
+I know that I have better quality of time, I am less ill and I have loads more fun.
 I earn more, rest more and play more.
 What is not to love about that!